Redeeming God

 Do you remember in grade school at recess or gym class standing in a line while two team captains picked who they wanted to be on their team?
 You never wanted to be chosen last.
 You wanted to be chosen first, right?
 Well, here in Ephesians 1:4, we see that God has chosen you first.
 You are on His team.

 And in those grade school settings, why were certain kids chosen first?
 Because they were among the best.
 They were chosen because they were fastest, tallest, strongest, the most athletic, or whatever.
 The same is true with God choosing you.
-You are chosen because God things you are the best at doing something.
+You are chosen because God thinks you are the best at doing something.
 God has something for you to do with His team that only you can do.
 That’s why He chose you.
 Because He wants His team to win, and He needs you to help out.

 So if you have been chosen by God to be on His team, this means that you need to find out why God has chosen you to be on His team.
 You need to find out what role He wants you to play.
 What task He wants you to complete.
 What function He wants you to fulfil.